 HOW MANY BPM?

 How Many BPM? is a installation made of two transitions face to face, equipped with microphones (materials and dimensions are variables).
-During the performance a skater-metronom goes back and forth and gives the tempo to guest musiciens.
+During the performance a skater-metronom goes back and forth and gives the tempo to guest musicians.

 The project How Many Bpm? started in 2014 in the basement of the parisian gallery l'Hermitage when visual artist Iouri Camicas, at the initiative of this cultural place, met Youri Fernandez, co founder and member of the french-berliner collective FLVR SERIES.